Blitz Report™ Installation Guide

 Please pass a valid alias

-The following error is observed in the Blitz Report installation logfile:
+The following error may be observed in the Blitz Report installation logfile if you try to run install.sh:

 [java] Exception occurred.